-In the Penguins' 5-1 loss to the Hurricanes Sunday afternoon at PPG Paints Arena, special teams played a big factor.
-The Penguins failed to score on either of their two power plays while the Hurricanes went 3 for 5 on their chances.
+In the Penguins' 5-1 loss to the Hurricanes Sunday afternoon at PPG Paints Arena, they failed to score on either of their two power plays while the Hurricanes went 3 for 5 on theirs.

-"Obviously our (penalty kill) wasn't at its at its best," Stuart Skinner said after the game.
-"They got a couple of lucky bounces, as well.
-No excuses obviously in this league, but it was a tough game for us."
+"Obviously our PK) wasn't at its at its best," Stuart Skinner said afterward.
+"They got a couple lucky bounces, as well.
+No excuses, obviously, in this league, but it was a tough game for us."

-The first power play goal came with some luck as Sebastian Aho's heavy wrister from behind the left face-off circle ricocheted off Connor Dewar's stick and bounced twice off the ice before it past Skinner.
-The other two goals were a one-timer blasted by Nikolaj Ehlers and a roofed shot in tight from Seth Jarvis, both more good execution by the Hurricanes than anything else.
+The first power-play goal came with some luck as Sebastian Aho's heavy wrister from behind the left circle ricocheted off Connor Dewar's stick and bounced twice off the ice before it passed Skinner.
+The other two were a one-timer blasted by Nikolaj Ehlers and a roofed shot in tight from Seth Jarvis.

-"I think it's a really good lesson learned for us as a group and it's a really good lesson learned for me," Skinner said.
-"We're just going to grow from that and make sure we get better at that."
+"It's a really good lesson learned for us as a group and it's a really good lesson learned for me," Skinner said.
+"We're just gonna grow from that and make sure we get better at that."

 THE ASYLUM